andbloch/i18nnn/readme.md

-## Library Status

-This library is still in its early stages.
+*This library is still in its early stages.
 Feel free to contribute!
-Have a look at the todos.txt.
+Have a look at the todos.txt.*

 ## Installation